Taking the Scenic Train in Slovenia Bohinj Railway JetSettingFools.com

 Slovenian Flag, Lake Bohinj, Slovenia

 Start planning your trip to Slovenia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning Page for more advice – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com